+- CB (circuit breaker)

+- CVT (current-voltage transformer)

 - SA (surge arrestor)

 - CT (current transformer)

 - ES (earth switch)

 - ROI (outdoor insulator)

 - HVDC converters

-- modular power flow controller.
+- modular power flow controller

-Table 3.7 presents the accumulated escalation factors24 forecasts from June 2023 to June 2040 for the specific building blocks aggregated under basket 6, taking June 2022 as the reference.
+Table 3.6 presents the accumulated escalation factors24 forecasts from June 2023 to June 2040 for the specific building blocks aggregated under basket 6, taking June 2022 as the reference.
 We have applied those escalation factors to each cost component updated up to June 2022.
 A discount rate will need to be applied to bring the values from the future year to the present.